-Now, while the skeleton of a hair regimen can help those new to the game, it’s not something set in stone nor does it have to be followed to a T. I like to think of it as a game plan that will help you on your healthy hair journey.
+Now, while this mock-up of a hair regimen can help those new to the game, it’s not something set in stone nor does it have to be followed to a T. I like to think of it as a game plan that will help you on your healthy hair journey.
 Required?
 No. Helpful?
-Yes
+Yes.

 The most important thing to do for your hair is listen to it and decide what works best for you.

 A Basic Hair Care Regimen should consists of a WHAT/WHEN/HOW.
 That is to mean WHAT are you doing, WHEN are you doing something, and HOW are you doing it.

 The main components of a Hair Care Regimen are Cleansing, Conditioning, Treating, and Retaining.
 All you need is a dedicated wash schedule and the the answers to your WHAT/WHEN/HOW.
 Take the bare bones Regimen below and adapt to your needs!